-Builders are permitted to submit for review, temporary construction and/or sales trailers within the neighborhood they are building.
+Builders are required to submit for review, temporary construction and/or sales trailers within the neighborhood they are building.
 Site plans following the minimum guidelines listed below must be submitted to the Kinston Design Review Board (DRB) for review.

-- Trailers must be set back a minimum 20'-0" from the front property line. - A 6'-o" height solid wood privacy fence must enclose the side and rear yards.
-(All builder items must be stored within this fenced area.) - The front yard must be irrigated and sodded.
-One row of evergreen (5-gallon minimum) shrubs must be planted along the trailer foundation facing a street. - A 4' wide concrete sidewalk must be provided from the street to the trailer entry.
+- Sales and construction trailers must be set back a minimum 20'-0" from the front property line. - For sales trailers, a 6'-o" height solid wood privacy fence must enclose the side and rear yards.
+All builder items must be stored within this fenced area.
+Sales trailer fencing will be considered temporary unless it is otherwise fully compliant with the all fencing requirements contained within this document. - Sales trailer front yard must be irrigated and sodded.
+One row of evergreen (5-gallon minimum) shrubs must be planted along the trailer foundation facing a street. - A 4' wide concrete sidewalk must be provided from the street to the trailer entry. - For construction trailers, all builder construction materials and storage must be screened from view with the use of chain link fence with the mesh screening fabric.